wpstarter/docs/configuration.md

 <a name="retrieving-environment-configuration"></a>
 ### Retrieving Environment Configuration

 All of the variables listed in this file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
-However, you may use the `env` helper to retrieve values from these variables in your configuration files.
+However, you may use the `ws_env` helper to retrieve values from these variables in your configuration files.
 In fact, if you review the WpStarter configuration files, you will notice many of the options are already using this helper:

     'debug' => ws_env('APP_DEBUG', false),

-The second value passed to the `env` function is the "default value".
+The second value passed to the `ws_env` function is the "default value".
 This value will be returned if no environment variable exists for the given key.

 <a name="determining-the-current-environment"></a>
 ### Determining The Current Environment